-The project is the result of collaboration between Company ABC, Company DEF, national NGO ABC and the Ministry of Environment of Cambodia.
+The project is the result of collaboration between Company ABC, Company DEF, national NGO ABC and the Department of Forestry of country XYZ.
 It builds on an earlier initiative, which supported 4 communities in province XYZ to establish community forests.
 These and other forests in the province are under threat of unplanned deforestation and degradation driven by population growth, in-migration, lack of livelihood options, insecure tenure of local communities and lack of resources for forest monitoring and enforcement of forest laws.
 Forest conversion and fires are the main proximate causes of deforestation.
-The deforestation is primarily caused by local and migrant communities, who clear the forest for agriculture, use fire for hunting and land clearance, and collect timber and fuelwood for local use.
+The primary agents of deforestation are local and migrant communities, who clear the forest for agriculture, use fire for hunting and land clearance, and collect timber and fuelwood for local use.